-- Baduanjin (8 Pieces of Silk Brocade): This is a set of 8 simple exercises which has been practised unchanged throughout China for nearly 1000 years.
+This is a set of eight simple exercises which has been practised unchanged throughout China for nearly 1000 years.
 Originally, it was used by the Chinese army to give strength and health in harsh adverse conditions.
 Nowadays, the set is performed to invigorate and strengthen the whole body including the internal organs.
-One set takes about 10 minutes to do, and can be done daily for maximum benefits.

-- Ershibashi (28 Step Qi Gong) (1st part): This is a famous Qi Gong sequence whose soft and flowing movements are based on Tai Chi.
-Practising 28-step Qi Gong helps to learn the Tai Chi form faster and beautifully complements it.
+This is a famous Qigong sequence whose soft and flowing movements are based on Tai Chi.
+Practising 28-Step Qigong helps to learn the Tai Chi form faster and beautifully complements it.
 Each simple movement has many particular health benefits.

-- Tai Chi Breaths: These are 8 simple exercises which help to develop awareness of the body and feeling of Qi.
+These are eight simple exercises which help to develop awareness of the body and feeling of Qi.

-- Zhan Zhuang: This is a sequence of standing meditation postures, which is fundamental to the practice of Qi Gong and Tai Chi.
+This is a sequence of standing meditation postures, which is fundamental to the practice of Qigong and Tai Chi.
 Practised regularly, Zhan Zhuang postures help to develop concentration and mental and physical strength.
 They are the basis of developing internal energy.

 According to Chinese medicine, the energy relating to the body's internal organs flows around the extremities of the body – the hands and the feet.
 Thus by stretching the arms and legs in specific movements, the health of the internal organs can be improved.

-Over the millennia, Qi Gong has been practised by intellectuals, monks, warriors, and ordinary people mainly for three different purposes: martial, medical, or meditative.
-At Mei Quan, we teach the 8 Pieces of Silk Brocade and other exercises to give students a solid grounding in Qi Gong.
+Over the millennia, Qigong has been practised by intellectuals, monks, warriors, and ordinary people mainly for three different purposes: martial, medical, or meditative.
+At Mei Quan, we teach the Eight Pieces of Silk Brocade and other exercises to give students a solid grounding in Qigong.
 After that, and if they so wish, students are welcome to explore any of the other aspects of this marvellous practice.